haitham-al-mughrabi/qa-unified-dashboard/QWEN.md

 - Database indexing for quick queries

 ### Security
-- Local SQLite database (data stays on user's machine)
+- MySQL database in Docker container (centralized data management)
 - No external API calls (except CDN libraries)
 - No authentication required (local use only)
 - Input validation on both client and server